During Your Stay

 Should I take my usual daily medication?

-People using inhalers must bring them with you on the day of surgery.
+If you use inhalers, please bring them with you on the day of your procedure.

-Some medications will be stopped for the surgery, particularly diabetes medication and blood thinners.
+Some medications will be stopped for the procedure, particularly diabetes medication and blood thinners.
 Please call us with any questions you may have.

 May I continue my herbal medications?